 We're so good at staying in the comfort zone that there is an actual psychological principle defining the behavior: the law of least effort.
 We are prone to take the route of least energy, difficulty, resistance, and unfamiliarity.
 Our basic self, as I’m sure you’ve noticed, is a little on the I-don’t-want-to-budge side, hence, TV remotes, Amazon, groceries delivered to your door.

-Couch surfing is precisely the opposite path from where a number of branches of science say our brain neurons want us to go—straight into the thick of effort.
+Couch surfing is precisely the opposite path from where a number of branches of science show us how to be happy.
+Our brain neurons want us to go straight into the thick of effort.
 This is where we introduce the antidote to the law of least effort, the Law of Life Effort.
 Life takes work.

 Of course, we knew that already, when it comes to the job and obligation sides, but it's also true for the fun and fulfillment arenas.
 Effort is the skill that injects us into the experiences and vicinity of folks that lead to learning and gratification.